dxAdam/Computational_Physics/README.md

 and use Jupyter Notebook's upload button to upload physics.ipynb, Starwars.wav, energy_levels.txt, and trumpet.txt.
 Then open physics.ipynb.

-Finally, to run the notebook you can execute each cell one-by-one using the play button, or you can execute all cells by selecting kernel -> restart and run all cells.
+Finally, to run the notebook you can execute each cell one-by-one using the Run button, or you can execute all cells by selecting Cell->Run All from the menu.
+To reset use Kernel->Restart.
 Cells that have run will have a number in square brackets to the left, and those that are still running will have an asterisk.

-When finished with jupyter/scipy-notebook you can stop the container and remove it from your computer with
+When finished with jupyter/scipy-notebook make sure to clike 'Quit' in Jupyter Notebook.
+You then can stop the container and remove it from your computer with
 `sudo docker stop jupyter/scipy-notebook`
-`sudo docker rm jupyter/scipy-notebook`
+`sudo docker rm --force jupyter/scipy-notebook`